Let’s talk gag reflex. For some of us, it’s much stronger than it is for others. Is it due to a weak stomach?

 So What Can You Do if Your Dentures Are Literally Gagging You?

-You will find all sorts of tips and tricks on the internet for controlling all that gagging.
+You will find all sorts of tricks and tips for not gagging with dentures and tricks on the internet for controlling all of that gagging.
 These are tips for helping you to gag less, not tips for making it stop entirely.

 The first thing you can try is holding your tongue in a different position when you’re putting the dentures in your mouth.
 And then use your tongue to hold the dentures in place while they settle into place.

 Your dentures may need to be relined because your jawbone has shrunk with age and deterioration.
-(Yes, dentures can contribute to your jawbone shrinking.)
+(Yes, dentures can contribute to your jawbone shrinking.
+See if you may be a candidate for long-term solutions that will help keep your jawbone healthy.)

 Try distracting yourself while you place your dentures in your mouth.
 How are you supposed to distract yourself?
 Hmm … Maybe try watching a scary movie while you’re doing it?
 (Your guess is as good as ours on this one.)